allensphilip/NWS-PROJECTS-CLASSX/README.md

 # NWS-PROJECTS-CLASSX

+# 🚨 Important Notice🚨

+Please Check the students list for understanding which project is assigned to you If you have any problems facing with the projects please contact me Whatsapp Number: 9745363171
+Email: allensphilip@gmail.com

 1. [SMART WEATHER MONITORING SYSTEM](https://iotprojectsideas.com/iot-weather-station-using-dht11-sensor/)
    - **Description:** Build a smart weather monitoring system using the DHT11 sensor.
 This project will allow students to track temperature and humidity levels in real-time.
    - **Source:** [Link](https://iotprojectsideas.com/iot-weather-station-using-dht11-sensor/)